allison-no/stardew_checklist/README.md

-This (hopefully) will be a successful tracker that informs the user of progress made in the Stardew Valley from their save file.
+This (hopefully) will be a successful checklist that informs the user of progress made in the Stardew Valley in their first (game) year from their save file.
+The checklist sets the player up to complete the community center within the first year of the game.
 This is a personal project.